 Litigation Management and Electronic Discovery

 Mr. Wheelin is national litigation counsel for several clients.
 He manages outside counsel in an effort to ensure cost-effective results.
 He successfully managed claims brought by over 500 plaintiffs in several courts involving a train derailment in West Virginia.

 Mr. Wheelin is also the firm’s Electronic Discovery partner.
 He works creatively with clients to devise proactive, cost-efficient and defensive e-discovery strategies.
 In addition, Mr. Wheelin contributes to the firm's Data Privacy + Security Insider blog.

 Mr. Wheelin assists clients with a broad range of commercial litigation matters including contract disputes, fraud and intercompany claims.
 He has counseled clients in compliance with subpoena and governmental inquiries that, when unavoidable, have involved substantial document productions.
 Mr. Wheelin has routinely obtained dismissal of claims against his clients in advance of trial.

 Mr. Wheelin has served as pro bono counsel, and he has been active on the boards of non-profit organizations in the Stamford, Connecticut area.
-The Connecticut Law Tribune honored Mr. Wheelin as one of its New Leaders in the Law in 2016, and Connecticut Super Lawyers has consistently named him a Rising Star in Business Litigation since 2012 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+The Connecticut Law Tribune honored Mr. Wheelin as one of its New Leaders in the Law in 2016.
+He was also selected as a Rising Star to the Connecticut Super Lawyers list since 2012.